-The realization of our envisioned future is Toastmasters International's major objectives.
+The realization of our envisioned future is Toastmasters International's major objective.

-As we face the challenges emerging from this pandemic, our priority should be to implement our Interim Strategic plan.
-We need to continue to work on Club Excellence, Member Achievement, and Awareness and Engagement along with the new area of focus Operational Effectiveness.
+As we face the challenges emerging from this pandemic, our priority should be implementing our Strategic Plan.
+To continue to work on Club Excellence, Member Achievement, and Awareness and Engagement along with the new area of focus Operational Effectiveness.
 These areas of focus are essential to improve member satisfaction and to grow our membership and network of clubs worldwide.

-Adapting to these changing times and responding to the feedback we are receiving from our districts worldwide on what is critical to them and providing practical solutions is vital.
+Adapting to these changing times and responding to the feedback we are receiving from our districts worldwide on what is critical to them and providing practical solutions are vital.
 We need to be empathetic to the hardships being faced by our members during these challenging times.
 At the same time, we need to grow our membership, emphasizing that the new skills we are learning in Toastmasters are the skills we need for the new tomorrow.
-Marketing strategies for recruiting members online is needed now more than ever as we lose members and clubs due to the detrimental effects of job loss and health issues.

-Online clubs are now part of the districts and bring both challenges and opportunities.
-Meeting online opens a whole new market that we have not focused on previously.
-On the other hand, meeting online reduces the chances of making friends and building camaraderie.
+Online and Hybrid clubs are now part of the districts and bring both challenges and opportunities.
+Online meetings and hybrid meetings open a whole new market that we have not focused on previously.
 Developing innovative approaches to strengthen and retain members is required.

-Enhancing our flagship product, Pathways, making it more user-friendly, mobile-friendly, intuitive to use, and the introduction of the highly anticipated Enterprise Resource Planning (ERP) system will alleviate many of the issues districts face.
+Enhancing our flagship product, Pathways, making it more user-friendly, mobile-friendly, intuitive to use, and a fully functional Enterprise Resource Planning (ERP) system will alleviate many of the issues districts face.

 Additional information about candidate:

 Married to Steve since 1989, he has always believed in me and is my biggest supporter.
-Proud mother of two wonderful daughters: Sharon, who graduated with a degree in Chemical and Biomolecular Engineering from Cornell University and is just four courses shy of an MBA, and Karen, who graduated from Rutgers Business School with a degree in Supply Chain Management.
+Proud mother of two wonderful daughters: Sharon, who graduated with a degree in Chemical and Biomolecular engineering from Cornell University and an MBA from Rutgers University. and Karen, who graduated from Rutgers Business School with a degree in Supply Chain management.
 Our daughters are gainfully employed, out of the home, and working full time.
 I have the time, energy, and passion to devote to Toastmasters.
 I believe strongly in the adage, "Nothing ventured, nothing gained!"